 The next phase of the project, which is set to last three years and began in 2016, is to examine international examples of design for dementia, from Switzerland to Japan.
 Case study visits will include architectural, special, landscape, contextual, sociological and photographic studies.
 Desktop and virtual studies will also be undertaken.

 Design for Dementia has real-world impact for multiple groups.
 For individuals, quality of life will improve.
 For the Government, savings can be made within health and social services.
 In addition to this, the issues being addressed by the academics are international issues.
 Consequently, the research has already attracted interest from other parts of the world.

-Academics from ART LABS will work with a variety of stakeholders, including:
+Academics from the Institute of Art and Technology work with a variety of stakeholders, including:

 - Halsall Lloyd Practice of architects

 - Mersey Care NHS Trust